 Transfer Credits.
 General requirements for transfer credits are found on p.
-53. In addition, graduate course work taken at any Seventh-day Adventist college in the United States offering an MA degree may transfer up to 50% of the minimum credits required.
+50. In addition, graduate course work taken at any Seventh-day Adventist college in the United States offering an MA degree may transfer up to 50% of the minimum credits required.
 Graduate credits taken in the MDiv program may be transferred into MA, EdS or doctoral programs in the School of Education.
 However, 1 Master of Divinity credit will be marked down to .75 School of Education credits.
 Transfer credits from other Seminary programs need to be evaluated on a case-by-case basis.

 Time Limits.
 A student must complete the requirements for a master's degree normally within six years, but no more than ten years from the beginning of the first semester of class work irrespective of admission classification.
+Leadership students please see Leadership program sections regarding program time limits.
 Course work taken more than six years but less than ten years prior to the graduation year must be updated in order to apply to the degree, if taken at Andrews University.
 Transfer courses for which advanced credit is requested must be taken within six years of the graduation year.